Boko Haram insurgency: Nigerian statehood

-Britain amalgamated both the Northern and Southern protectorate in 1914, about a decade after the defeat of the Sokoto Caliphate and other Islamic states by the British which were to constitute much of Northern Nigeria.
+Britain amalgamated both the northern and southern protectorates in 1914, about a decade after the defeat of the Sokoto Caliphate and other Islamic states by the British which were to constitute much of northern Nigeria.
 Sir Frederick Lugard assumed office as governor of both protectorates in 1912.
-The aftermath of the First World War saw Germany lose its colonies, one of which was Cameroon, to French, Belgian and British mandates.
+The aftermath of the First World War saw Germany lose its colonies—one of which was Cameroon—to French, Belgian and British mandates.
 Cameroon was divided in French and British parts, the latter of which was further subdivided into southern and northern parts.
-Following a plebiscite in 1961, the Southern Cameroons elected to rejoin French Cameroon, while the Northern Cameroons opted to join Nigeria, a move which added to Nigeria's already large Northern Muslim population.
-The territory made up much of what is now Northeastern Nigeria, and a large part of the areas affected by the insurgency.
+Following a plebiscite in 1961, the Southern Cameroons elected to rejoin French Cameroon, while the Northern Cameroons opted to join Nigeria, a move which added to Nigeria's already large Muslim population.
+The territory made up much of what is now northeastern Nigeria.

-Early religious conflict in Nigeria
+Early religious conflict

 Religious conflict in Nigeria dates as far back as 1953, and in the case of the town of Tafawa Balewa, to 1948.
-The Igbo massacre of 1966 in the North that followed the counter-coup of the same year had as a dual cause the Igbo officers' coup and pre-existing (sectarian) tensions between the Igbos and the local Muslims.
-This was a major factor in the Biafran secession and the resulting civil war.
+The Igbo massacre of 1966 in the north that followed the 1966 counter-coup had as a dual cause the Igbo officers' coup and pre-existing (sectarian) tensions between the Igbos and the local Muslims.
+This was a major factor in the Biafran secession and the resulting Nigerian Civil War.

 Maitatsine

 In the late 1970s and early 1980s, there was a major Islamic uprising led by Maitatsine (Mohammed Marwa) and his followers, Yan Tatsine that led to several thousand deaths.
-After Maitatsine's death in 1980, the movement continued some five years more.
+After Maitatsine's death in 1980, the movement continued for some five years more.

-In the same decade the erstwhile military ruler of Nigeria, General Ibrahim Babangida enrolled Nigeria in the Organisation of the Islamic Conference.
+In the 1980s the erstwhile military ruler of Nigeria, General Ibrahim Babangida enrolled Nigeria in the Organisation of the Islamic Conference.
 This was a move which aggravated religious tensions in the country, particularly among the Christian community.
 In response, some in the Muslim community pointed out that certain other African member states have smaller proportions of Muslims, as well as Nigeria's diplomatic relations with the Holy See.

-Establishment of Sharia
+Establishment of sharia

 Status of sharia in Nigerian states (in 2013):